 The topography of the site generally shows the ground elevation sloping down from northeast to southwest.
 The majority of the site cannot be served by gravity with the existing trunklines which border the north end of the property.
 To provide sewer service to most of the future development, a pump station will be needed.
 The pump station will likely need to be located near the waterfront to follow existing topography.
 The gravity sewer piping will follow the proposed roadway alignments and drain to the proposed pump station location.
-The force main can be routed along existing gravity trunkline downstream south of Umatilla Street and extending east has a section of parallel pipes which are capacity limited.
+The force main can be routed along existing and/or proposed roadways and discharge to the existing trunkline on Kaster Road.
+The existing gravity trunkline downstream south of Umatilla Street and extending east has a section of parallel pipes which are capacity limited.
 The pipes exceed a d/D of 0.85, but do not surcharge above top of pipe during peak design flows.